m-nash/typespec/packages/http-client-csharp/generator/docs/Efv2.md

     E->>E: Convert InputTypes to dotnet idiomatic OutputTypes Note right of E: 85% of the logic to create the library is here E->>E: Save alloy-components.json to disk
-    Note right of E: Write an alloy representation to disk E->>B: success
+    Note right of E: Write an alloy representation of the OutputTypes E->>B: success
     B->>B: Construct alloy components from file
     B->>D: Emit alloy components